nloyfer/meth_atlas/README.md

 ### Example
 ```
-deconvolve.py -a reference_atlas.csv sample.csv --plot
+deconvolve.py -a reference_atlas.csv example.csv --plot
 ```
-will deconvolve all samples given as columns in *sample.csv*, dump the resulting coefficients to a csv file named *sample_deconv_output.csv*, plot them, and dump the figure to *sample_deconv_plot.png*.
+will deconvolve all samples given as columns in *example.csv*, dump the resulting coefficients to a csv file named *example_deconv_output.csv*, plot them, and dump the figure to *example_deconv_plot.png*.